AlchemicRaker/fire/README.md

 This project's goal is to provide an NES template useful to both novice and advanced developers.
 This affects many aspects of this template:

 * **Low opinion** design so that your game is not limited by unnecessary and incorrect constraints about how the template _thinks_ your game should run.
-* **Module system** with ready-to-use rapidfire video libraries and audio engines.
-Available audio engines include Famistudio (for the music authoring program of the same name), and ~~Famitone5~~ and BHOP for FamiTracker.
+* **Module system** with ready-to-use Easy Joypad input library, Famistudio and BHOP (wip) audio engines, and the Rapidfire video library.
 * **Multi-mapper build system** that targets many common mappers used in the homebrew community.
 Start developing with any of these mappers _today_.
 * **Unified mapper API**.
 PRG banking, CHR banking, seamless far calling, IRQ-based screen scrolling; all in a unified api.
 * **C and ASM** are both supported, though you may choose to disable all **C** elements of the template if you prefer the bare-metal experience.